 Decision market participants need to know

-- When the if statement will be determined.
+- When the if-statement will be determined.
 This is known because all successful proposals in a budget period get paid out at a pre-determined block height.

-- When the outcome measure will be measured, the market’s result determined and contracts paid out.
+- When the outcome measure will be measured, the market’s result is determined and contracts are paid out.
 I suggest 12 months after the proposal receives funding.
 Any longer and people won’t be interested in trading during the voting period, any shorter and we have not given proposals long enough to have their full effect.
 Decision markets made specifically for certain proposals could use other timeframes if appropriate.

 To be successful the decision markets need to be:

-- Easy to use, well run, reliable and bug free.
+- Easy to use, well-run, reliable and bug-free.

 - Censorship resistant.